 Members may email to request a link to the online store to purchase clothing directly from our Californian manufacturer, Voler.
 The Voler store will be open typically three times per year to produce our custom LGBRC clothing throughout most of the year.

 1. What is the purpose of LGBRC clothing?

 Just like the professional teams, our clothing is traveling billboards promoting our sponsors.
 That is what the sponsors are paying for and that is what we are contracted to deliver.
 In a sense, we are also professionals.
-When you appear on the podium, when you train on Foothill Expressway, when you race the track, you should be promoting our current very generous sponsors.
+When you appear on the podium, when you train on Foothill Expressway, when you race the track or off road, you should be promoting our current very generous sponsors.

 2. When should I wear team clothing?